KriztoferY/cdsa-queue/README.md

 }
 ```
 Suppose we'd like to use the circular array based implementation of the Queue
 ADT in the above sample program `myprog.c`.
-Let's say the static library is
+Let's say the corresponding static
-located at `/path/to/lib` and is named `libqueuearr` (as specified in the
+library is located at `/path/to/lib` and is named `libqueuearr` (as specified
-Makefile included).
-To compile the program into an executable `myprog`, at the
+in the Makefile included).
+To compile the program into an executable `myprog`,
-minimum, run
+at the minimum, run

 ```bash
 $ gcc -std=c99 -L/path/to/lib -lqueuearr myprog.c -o myprog